awave1/jay/README.md

 ## Run tests

 > Note: instead of using `make test...` you can call ./test.sh <args> instead.

+The `test.sh` runs all of the test files in the `test/data` directory.
+To run a single file, refer to **'Running the scanner'** section above.

 To run the tests, run the following command